Cheesecake: Europe

-Spain

-The Basque cheesecake was created in 1990 by Santiago Rivera of the La Viña restaurant in the Basque Country, Spain.
+Basque cheesecake, composed of burnt custard and no crust, was created in 1990 by Santiago Rivera of the La Viña restaurant in the Basque Country, Spain.
 It achieved popularity online in the 2010s, helped by a recipe published by the British food writer Nigella Lawson.
-The Basque cheesecake is composed of burnt custard and no crust.

-Russia

-Russian-style cheesecake (Vatrushka) is in the form of a dough ring and filled with quark or cottage cheese.
+The Spanish chef Nieves Barragán Mohacho serves hers with a liquorice sauce, which Lawson included in her recipe.
+In 2021, Basque cheesecake was widely shared on Instagram and became "ubiquitous" in the UK.
+In 2023, the British restaurant critic Jay Rayner complained that Basque cheesecake had become overabundant in London.

+Crostata di ricotta is a traditional Italian baked cheesecake made with ricotta cheese, chocolate chips and eggs.
+Many cakes and desserts are filled with ricotta, like cassata Siciliana and pastiera Napoletana.

+Swiss Chäschüechli (ramequin in French-speaking parts of the country) are small cheesecake tartlets, savory rather than sweet.

+Sernik, with ser meaning "cheese", is baked Polish cheesecake dating back to the 17th century.
+It uses twaróg (traditional Polish quark) and is based more on eggs and butter, without cream or sour cream.
+Variations include sernik krakowski (Kraków-style), with a lattice crust on top, królewski (royal), made from cocoa crust on the top and bottom of the cheesecake filling, and wiedeński (Vienna-style), which is crustless.

+Russischer Zupfkuchen (Russian "pulled" cake) is a German baked cheesecake with a cocoa crust base and edge, with chocolate dough scattered over the cheesecake filling.

+Cottage cheese zapekanka (East Slavic cuisine).

 North America

-United States

 The United States has several different recipes for cheesecake and this usually depends on the region in which the cake is baked, as well as the cultural background of the person baking it.

-Chicago

 Chicago-style cheesecake is a baked cream cheese version that is firm on the outside with a soft and creamy texture on the inside.
 These cheesecakes are often made in a greased cake pan and are relatively fluffy in texture.
 The crust used with this style of cheesecake is most commonly made from shortbread that is crushed and mixed with sugar and butter.
 Some frozen cheesecakes are Chicago-style.

-New York

-New York–style cheesecake uses a cream cheese base, also incorporating heavy cream or sour cream.
-The typical New York cheesecake is rich and has a dense, smooth, and creamy consistency.